 South Carolina Drug Possession And Trafficking Defense

-You need a defense lawyer before you talk to police.
-Call (803)794-0140 for a committed and aggressive protection of your constitutional rights.
+You need a defense lawyer before you talk to the police.
+Call 803-794-0140 for a committed and aggressive protection of your constitutional rights.

 Convictions Carry Multiple Consequences

-If you are arrested with under ten grams of cocaine and it is your first offense, you are likely to be fined five thousand dollars and sentenced to two years in jail.
-If this is not your first offense, fines can be even greater and sentences increase to between five and thirty years.
+If you are arrested with under 10 grams of cocaine and it is your first offense, you are likely to be fined $5,000 and sentenced to two years in jail.
+If this is not your first offense, fines can be even greater, and sentences increase to between five and 30 years.

-Being convicted of possessing two grams or less of heroin could result in a fine of five thousand dollars and two years in jail.
-A distribution conviction or subsequent possession convictions can add up to fines up to fifty thousand dollars and sentences of up to thirty years.
+Being convicted of possessing two grams or less of heroin could result in a fine of $5,000 and two years in jail.
+A distribution conviction or subsequent possession convictions can add up to fines up to $50,000 and sentences of up to 30 years.

 If you have been accused of a drug crime, your freedom is at risk in many ways.
-South Carolina Drug Possession and Trafficking Defense Attorney Ronald Johnson will help you protect your freedom by seeking dismissals of charges and reductions of penalties, whenever possible.
+The Law Offices of R.F.
+Johnson Jr. will help you protect your freedom by seeking dismissals of charges and reductions of penalties, whenever possible.
 The options that are available in your case vary, depending upon the circumstances of your case.